ebaadazam/Spring-Framework/Spring AOP/ReadMe.md

-<b>Aspect-Oriented Programming (AOP)</b> is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
+<b>Aspect-Oriented Programming (AOP)</b> is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns from the business logic.
 AOP complements Object-Oriented Programming (OOP) by providing a way to add behavior to existing code without modifying the code itself.
 In Spring, AOP is used to implement cross-cutting concerns like logging, transaction management, security, etc.

 <b>Key Concepts in Spring AOP:</b> <br>
 <b>Aspect:</b> A module that encapsulates a concern that cuts across multiple classes.
 In Spring AOP, an aspect can be implemented using regular classes annotated with @Aspect.<br>